input-output-hk/catalyst-voices/utilities/local-cluster/Readme.md

 Found (and tested) description how to connect using only open-source via DBeaver:

-1. Download dbeaver (Community Edition) https://dbeaver.io/download/
+1. Download dbeaver (Community Edition) [dbeaver](https://dbeaver.io/download)
-2. Download cassandra jdbc jar files: http://www.dbschema.com/cassandra-jdbc-driver.html (Downloading and Testing the Driver Binaries section have links to binary and source)
+2. Download cassandra jdbc jar files: [cassandra-jdbc-drive](http://www.dbschema.com/cassandra-jdbc-driver.html) (Downloading and Testing the Driver Binaries section have links to binary and source)
-3. extract Cassandra JDBC zip
+3. Extract Cassandra JDBC zip
-4. run DBeaver
+4. Run DBeaver
-5. go to Database > Driver Manager
+5. Go to `Database` > `Driver Manager`
-6. click New
+6. Click `New`
 7. Fill in details as follows:
    * Driver Name: `Cassandra` (or whatever you want it to say)
    * Driver Type: `Generic`